• Skip to primary navigation

 One in eight local residents aged 65+ and one in three aged 85+ live with dementia.
 This is projected to increase by about 15% by 2025.
 Additionally, caregivers of people with dementia are at greater risk for anxiety, depression, and poorer quality of life than caregivers of people with other conditions according to the CDC.

 Arts and Aging is a collaboration spanning the arts community, public health, higher-ed, philanthropy and businesses.
-To become an Arts & Aging Partner, reach out to Theresa Uhrich at theresauhrich@areaagengyonaging.org.
+To become an Arts & Aging Partner, reach out to Jess Kolbe at JessKolbe@areaagengyonaging.org.

 Current Projects

-Caregivers in Berrien, Cass and Van Buren counties are invited to participate in an exciting public art project over the next few months.
+Over the last several years, Caregivers in Berrien, Cass and Van Buren counties were invited to participate in a public art project.

 Window to Our World will showcase what it’s like to be a caregiver in Southwest Michigan.
-Caregivers can pick up a kit, follow the prompts, and get creative with their care partners.
+Caregivers picked up a kit, followed the prompts, and got creative with their care partners.

 It’s estimated that one in five of Michigan adults currently provide care to family members or friends.
 Caregivers, also known as “care partners”, can be anyone you know: spouses caring for their significant others, parents caring for their parents and children “Sandwich Generation”, grandparents caring for their grandchildren (Kinship), and more.